Hitchhikers Guide for Canada

 Many trucking companies don’t allow their drivers to take along passengers because of safety and insurance reasons.
 Some drivers take hitchhikers along anyway, some don’t.
 Approaching them and asking for a ride might pressure them into breaking rules.
 Or he might say no and feel bad for not helping you.
-To put people on the spot like this is not always a good idea.
+Putting people on the spot like this is not always a good idea.

 You might just want to hang around a roadhouse with your backpack and a sign with your travel destination well visible, but the best way is still to just stand at the side of the road.
 Isn’t that what hitchhiking is about?
-It’s important to stand at a place where semi trucks will be driving slowly, for example just after a roadhouse or turn-off, or just out of town, where he has room to stop but have not gathered speed.
-Once they pick up speed the can’t stop that easily.
+It’s important to stand at a place where semi trucks will be driving slowly, for example just after a roadhouse or turn-off, or just out of town, where he has room to stop but has not gathered speed.
+Once they pick up speed they can’t stop that easily.

 Unless it’s obvious where you want to go it is good to have a sign, one that can be read from some distance.

 It’s also important to have a positive attitude.
 If you are happy and look forward to the trip and meeting yet another nice person, believe me, you will have a great trip and it will all happen.
 It seems to work every time!
 And it never hurts to smile, it’s contagious.